Kzoo doctor detained by ICE after 40 years in US

 She said she and her brother are as American as anyone can be.

-“He cannot back to Poland, a country he doesn’t know, he has no family at, both our parents passed away in the United States, he doesn’t know anyone, he wouldn’t know where to go,” Niec-Villaire said.
+“He cannot go back to Poland, a country he doesn’t know, he has no family at.
+Both our parents passed away in the United States, he doesn’t know anyone, he wouldn’t know where to go,” Niec-Villaire said.

 Now, Niec awaits his fate in jail.

-“We did go see him on Wednesday, he was shaking, in an orange T-shirt, just kind of shell-shocked,” Niec-Villaire said
+“We did go see him on Wednesday.
+He was shaking, in an orange T-shirt.
+(He was) just kind of shell-shocked,” Niec-Villaire said

 His wife says their two daughters need their dad.